Window Frame Terminology

-Discover replacement windows terms and terminology and explore window terms for types and styles.
+Discover window frame terminology and explore window terms for types and styles.
 The following is 1 of 4 pages on our section dealing with window terminology.
+If you have any questions about your replacement windows project, send us an email and ask away!

 Bill — Site Editor